 The aim of this paper is to further examine the issue of rating reliability and validity for semantic variables, with a focus on “context availability”.
 This was prompted by our experience when investigating processing of emotion words.
-Altarriba and Bauer (2004) suggested that processing of emotion words had an advantage over non-emotion abstract words that may be explained via the same mechanisms as the advantage for concrete words over abstract words.
-That is, that like concrete words, emotion words are high in imageability (Dual-Coding Theory; Paivio 1971, Paivio et al., 1968) and context availability (Context Availability Theory; Schwanenflugel et al., 1988) when compared to non-emotion abstract words.
-In our study (Mason et al., 2024a), we explored Altarriba and Bauer’s theory as well as Kousta et al.’s (2011) alternative position that this advantage is driven by the “affective variables” of valence and arousal.
+In our study (reference redacted), we explored Altarriba and Bauer’s (2004) theory that emotion words have an advantage over non-emotion words due to their high context availability and imageability ratings, as well as Kousta et al.’s (2011) alternative position that this advantage is driven by the “affective variables” of valence and arousal.
 For this purpose, we collected norms for each of the four variables (context availability, imageability, valence and arousal) on a large set of emotion and non-emotion abstract words and analysed their effects in lexical decision and reading aloud.
 We found a significant effect of imageability, but not context availability on lexical decision response times.
 This was unexpected given Altarriba and Bauer’s previous findings that both variables had an effect on abstract/emotion word processing and that previous studies have shown imageability and context availability to be strongly correlated (e.g., Taylor et al., 2022).
 This led us to examine whether there were any issues with the context availability ratings which may have contributed to the null effect.

 Schwanenflugel et al. (1988) introduced the concept of context availability observing that concrete words were more easily related to a context (i.e., “high” in context availability) providing them with strong contextual support.
 In contrast, abstract words were considered more difficult to link to a specific context with their meaning more likely to vary across contexts.
 Schwanenflugel et al. proposed that the greater reliance on context for meaning, relative to concrete words, hindered the processing of abstract words when encountered out of context.
 They demonstrated that when matched for context availability, concrete and abstract words did not show a difference in lexical decision response times.
 In a later study, Schwanenflugel and Stowe (1989) presented concrete and abstract words in sentences, and found that when supported by a meaningful context, abstract words were recognised as quickly as concrete words.